 230km or 2h40 via State Highway 1

 Before you leave Auckland, make sure to visit some of the top attractions.
-Soak in some culture at the Auckland War Memorial Museum or the Auckland Art Gallery, attend a night market or dine at one of Auckland’s many delicious eateries, grab a drink or go for a scenic walk.
-With an abundance of activities to do, nature to wander around in and history to learn, you won’t have trouble finding something new to do in New Zealand’s biggest city.
+Soak in some culture at the Auckland War Memorial Museum or the Auckland Art Gallery, attend a night market or dine at one of Auckland’s huge range of eateries, grab a drink or go for a scenic walk.
+With an abundance of activities to do, nature to wander around in and history to learn, you won’t have trouble finding something new to do in New Zealand’s largest city.

 Located next to the Waikato river, Hamilton has more to offer than you’d think.
-The Hamilton Gardens are beautiful and filled with lots of themed gardens to get lost in.
-Hamilton Zoo is also an excellent place to spend the day.
+The Hamilton Gardens are beautiful and filled with themed gardens to get lost in.
+Hamilton Zoo is an excellent place to spend a day.

 Perhaps one of New Zealand’s most photographed attractions, the Hobbiton movie set will take you into the Lord of the Rings world, complete with lush pastures, hobbit holes and circular doors.
-Be sure to get the iconic picture in the door of the hobbit hole for the stereotypical (but totally encouraged) New Zealand tourist experience.
-While the attraction is temporarily closed, it is taking bookings for visits after 1 June.
+Be sure to get the iconic picture in the door of the hobbit hole for the stereotypical (but totally encouraged!)
+New Zealand tourist experience.
 You can check here for updates on Hobbiton.